Connor2452/Tuned-Llama-2-Chatbot/README.md

 - README.md # Project documentation
 - fine_tuning_llms_with_hugging_face.py # Same file but in .py format

 ## Note
-  - This project was made in Colab and is intended to run in that enviroment, if trying to recreate results other packages may be required
+- This project was made in Colab and is intended to run in that enviroment
+- If trying to recreate results other packages may be required